 Braised Yee Mee

-- 2.5 packets dried yee mee I use the WIN brand.
-Place dried yee mee in pot and pour boiling water.
-Once softened, drain.
+- 2.5-3 packets dried yee mee I use the WIN brand.
+Place dried yee mee in pot and pour boiling water ONLY for 1 min then drain.

 - 1 cup chicken stock I usually have chicken stock cubes only.
 So I break off half a piece (keep balance in fridge) and add 250ml hot water.
 Stir till cube is diluted.